Shark Steam Mop Pro vs O-Cedar H2prO: Which Is Best?

 Testing the Shark revealed exactly what superheated steam does to kitchen grime.
 I clocked the heat-up time at about 30 seconds, and the Steam Blaster feature—a targeted burst of steam controlled from the handle—melted dried mustard off my tile in two passes.
 The detachable handheld unit is incredibly practical for blasting soap scum out of shower grout.
 You will have to manage a power cord, and the steam head pushes dirt around instead of extracting it into a dirty water tank.

-Sanitizes hard floors using only water
+Sanitizes floors using only water

 Hardened Stain Removal — Shark Steam Mop Pro Lift-Away S3973D wins

-The Shark utilizes three steam modes to melt away sticky spills.
+The Shark uses three steam modes to melt away sticky spills.
 In our testing, the Shark’s deep setting dissolved dried kitchen grease instantly, whereas I had to aggressively scrub the same spot with the O-Cedar’s cold water pad.

 Cross-Contamination Prevention — O-Cedar H2prO Flat Mop System wins